SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/ContextCompactor.md

    specified via the `contextCompactorSettingsFile` field in the user config, and the file itself lives in the user's workflow folder.
 2. **Lookback Skip:** The last N messages (configured by `lookbackStartTurn`) are skipped before calculating windows.
    This prevents the node from processing messages that are still actively being written.
+Note: the skip only applies when the conversation is longer than `lookbackStartTurn`; a conversation with that many messages or fewer is processed in full.
+In practice this is harmless: conversations that small produce an empty Old window, so nothing gets compacted.
 3. **Boundary Calculation:** The remaining messages are divided into three sections using token-based windowing.
 Starting from the end and walking backwards, the node allocates `recentContextTokens` worth of messages to the Recent section, then `oldContextTokens` worth to the Old section.
 Everything before the Old section falls into Oldest territory.